Categories

 Forward-Looking Statements

 This news release contains certain forward-looking statements within the meaning of applicable securities laws.
 All statements that are not historical facts, including without limitation, statements regarding future estimates, plans, programs, forecasts, projections, objectives, assumptions, expectations or beliefs of future performance, including statements regarding the suitability of the Properties for mining exploration, future payments, issuance of shares and work commitment funds, entry into of a definitive option agreement respecting the Properties, are “forward-looking statements.”
-These forward-looking statements reflect the expectations or beliefs of management of the Company based on information currently available to it.
+These forward-looking statements reflect the expectations or beliefs of the management of the Company based on information currently available to it.
 Forward-looking statements are subject to a number of risks and uncertainties, including those detailed from time to time in filings made by the Company with securities regulatory authorities, which may cause actual outcomes to differ materially from those discussed in the forward-looking statements.
-These factors should be considered carefully and readers are cautioned not to place undue reliance on such forward-looking statements.
+These factors should be considered carefully, and readers are cautioned not to place undue reliance on such forward-looking statements.
 The forward-looking statements and information contained in this news release are made as of the date hereof and the Company undertakes no obligation to update publicly or revise any forward-looking statements or information, whether as a result of new information, future events or otherwise, unless so required by applicable securities laws.

 The TSX Venture Exchange and the Canadian Securities Exchange have not reviewed, approved or disapproved the contents of this press release, and do not accept responsibility for the adequacy or accuracy of this release.